Gathedev/Black-friday-sales/README.md

 # Black-friday-sales
-We used the black Friday sale dataset to create a model to predict the sale of various products this year.
-Firstly, we performed data cleaning, analysis and visualization followed by implementing multiple Regression algorithm to find best fit model.
+In this project, we utilized the black friday sale data from last year to create a predictive model for forecasting this year’s sales.
+Initially, we performed data cleaning, analysis, and visualization to prepare the dataset.
+We then implemented multiple regression algorithms, named, Linear Regression, Decision tree Regression, Random Forest Regression, and KNN Regression, to determine the best-fit model for accurate sales prediction.